JDeBo/is311-terraform/labs/dns/README.md

 # DNS Lab for individual students
-This lab provisions Route53 Hosted for students to use.
+This lab provisions Route53 Hosted for students to use as well as a preconfigured S3 bucket that is sure to work given a properly uploaded index.html file.
 Each hosted zone costs $0.50 per month

 ## Usage